5 Popular Bathroom Floor Tile Ideas

 “the all-white bathroom is a timeless, classic look, but for those interested in a bathroom style with a bit more character… [introduce] neutral matte tiles into your design.“

-In the design world, grey is THE big news as far as neutral palette ideas are concerned, and tile manufacturers must be in seventh heaven as concrete toned tiles that previously might have been deemed as dull, are now enjoying the recognition they always deserved!
+In the design world, gray is THE big news as far as neutral palette ideas are concerned, and tile manufacturers must be in seventh heaven as concrete toned tiles that previously might have been deemed as dull, are now enjoying the recognition they always deserved!

 Incorporating curves via the bowl sinks, the faucets, the unit handles and contemporary free-standing bathtub keeps the design from being too rigid and boxy; the design flows seamlessly though the room by using the same tiles for the floor and shower, and the frame-less glass shower screens; and the famous Eames Eiffel chair tucked into the corner of the room lends design kudos to this stylish bathroom.